chinamike65/hugo-tuolesi/content/book2/book2en.md

 Tibetan Buddhism generally studies the sutras first, and then the tantras, because the content of the tantras is very deep and broad, it is easier to understand the content of the tantras having studied the sutras first.

 Tibetan Buddhism mainly studies the Five Great Treatises, "The Great Treatise on the Stages of the Path to Enlightenment", "The Esoteric Essays on the Stages of Tantric Buddhism" and so on.
-A treatise contains references to a lot of sutras, and if you study a treatise well, you will also become familiar with a lot of sutras.
+A treatise contains references to a lot of sutras, and if you study a treatise well, you will also become familiar with many sutras.
 Therefore, Tibetan Buddhism first studies the theories, then the scriptures, and then the continuations (the tantras).

-Tibetan Buddhism has the five perfections, pure lineage, and the complete sequence.
+Tibetan Buddhism has the five perfections, pure lineage, and the complete sequence of education.
 At the same time, it integrates the essence of 84,000 dharmas, so it can cure the 84,000 kinds of troubles of modern people, and it is very suitable for contemporary lay people to practice.

 **Table of contents**